Fiji

 External Authority Links

 Planning a shoot in Fiji?
-Contact Hoodlum for Film Fiji permits, rebate guidance, local fixers, island logistics, resort access, customs coordination, drone approvals, marine filming support and on-ground production management.
-You can also view the Hoodlum Film Fixers Fiji Google Business Profile for local production details.
+Contact Hoodlum for Film Fiji permits, rebate guidance, local fixers, island logistics, resort access, customs coordination, drone approvals and marine filming support.
+You can also view the Hoodlum Film Fixers Fiji Google Business Profile.